 In general, SSDs will provide more IOPS than spinning disks.
-With this in mind, in addition to the higher cost, it may make sense to implement a class based Section 8.7 separation of pools.
-Another way to speed up OSDs is to use a faster disk as a journal or DB/Write-Ahead-Log device, see creating Ceph OSDs Section 8.5.
+With this in mind, in addition to the higher cost, it may make sense to implement a class based separation of pools.
+Another way to speed up OSDs is to use a faster disk as a journal or DB/Write-Ahead-Log device, see creating Ceph OSDs.
 If a faster disk is used for multiple OSDs, a proper balance between OSD and WAL / DB (or journal) disk must be selected, otherwise the faster disk becomes the bottleneck for all linked OSDs.

-Aside from the disk type, Ceph performs best with an even sized and distributed amount of disks per node.
+Aside from the disk type, Ceph performs best with an evenly sized, and an evenly distributed amount of disks per node.
 For example, 4 x 500 GB disks within each node is better than a mixed setup with a single 1 TB and three 250 GB disk.